justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ![create component](/images/techdocs/09.png)

-Once the repository has been published to GitHub, the create component status popup will show green like below.
+Once the repository has been published to GitHub, the Create component status popup will show green like below.

 ![popup](/images/techdocs/10.png)